CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

     print("data exported!")
 ```

-Below is a small piece of the result file --  `proxy_info.json` :
+Below is a small part of the result file --  `proxy_info.json` :

 ```json
 {